 Assan na Kashmir was a one hour programme which discussed the actions and policy of the State of India in the disputed region of Kashmir.

-It was broadcast on DM Digital, a free-to-air general entertainment channel which broadcasts mainly in Urdu to the UK Asian Muslim community.
+was broadcast on DM Digital, a free-to-air general entertainment channel which broadcasts mainly in Urdu to the UK Asian Muslim community.

 situation with regard to the disputed territory of Kashmir (which is administered by three states: India, Pakistan and the People's Republic of China).